ThunderFun/mpv-mitm-proxy/README.md

 ## Features

 - **MITM Proxy**: Re-signs HTTPS traffic on the fly using an ephemeral internal CA.
-- **Stream Optimization**: Transparently modifies specific request headers to ensure consistent stream delivery and compatibility with various network environments.
+- **Stream Optimization**: Transparently modifies specific request headers to ensure consistent stream delivery and compatibility with various network environments. ⚠️ *Note: Chunk modification may no longer be working.*
 - **Optional Upstream Support**: Can connect to an upstream HTTP/HTTPS/SOCKS5 proxy if needed.
 - **Proxy Rotation**: Automatically rotates through a list of proxies when a "bot challenge" is detected.
 - **Cooldown System**: Automatically puts blocked proxies on a 16-hour cooldown (configurable).